acohen1/GreggLimper/README.md

 `response.handle` orchestrates a modular Chain-of-Thought (CoT) pipeline:

 1.  **Context Gathering (`steps/context.py`)**: Fetches history, channel summaries, and user profiles to build the initial `PromptPayload`.
-2.  **Tool Execution (`steps/tools.py`)**: A dedicated "smart model" (`TOOL_CHECK_MODEL_ID`) analyzes the context to decide if tools are needed.
-It executes them *before* the main generation, injecting results as system messages and capturing "artifacts" (like GIFs) for direct inclusion.
+2.  **Generation (`steps/generation.py`)**: The main persona model generates the final text, calling tools inline when requested by the model and incorporating the results.
-3.  **Generation (`steps/generation.py`)**: The main persona model generates the final text, using the gathered context and tool results.
+3.  **(Relevancy removed)**
-4.  **Relevancy (`steps/relevancy.py`)**: If configured, a "Relevancy Check" model (`RELEVANCY_CHECK_MODEL_ID`) verifies if the response makes sense.
-If not, it regenerates the response with increasing temperature to break repetitive loops.
+4. (Relevancy step removed)

 ### Tool Calling

 - Tool metadata lives in `src/gregg_limper/tools/__init__.py`; individual handlers reside in `src/gregg_limper/tools/handlers/`.
-- **Decoupled Execution**: Tools are no longer called by the persona model.
-Instead, the `ToolExecutionStep` uses a specialized model (e.g., `gpt-5.1-nano`) to handle all functional logic, ensuring reliability and separating "reasoning" from "voice".
+- **Inline Tool Calling**: The persona model can invoke tools directly via OpenAI function calling; tool results are fed back into the same conversation before finalizing the reply.
 - The `retrieve_context` tool reuses the RAG pipeline to surface prior fragments only when the assistant asks for them.
 - Tool execution is logged (`response.__init__`), cached per call signature, and visible in `debug_messages.json` via synthetic `role: "tool"` entries.